- Introduction to Balsamiq Wireframes for Desktop

 Read on for descriptions of all of the options or skip ahead using the links below.

 If your wireframes contain links, these will work in your exported PDF as well, which will allow you to create click-through prototypes of your designs.
-(To learn more about linking, see Linking Mockups Together.)
+(To learn more about linking, see Linking wireframes Together.)

 Note: Links may not work in the default Windows 8 or 10 PDF viewer.
 If this happens, you can download Adobe Acrobat or one of the many other free PDF viewers.